tableau/webdataconnector/docs3/index.md

    >**Tip**: If you're using Windows and installing Node.js, we recommend that you click the option to install the Python and Visual Studio Build Tools.

-2. Open your terminal and type the following command to install the TACO Toolkit:
+2. Install the TACO Toolkit by opening your terminal and typing the following command:

    ```
    npm install -g taco-toolkit
    ```
-   This installs the toolkit globally.
+   This command installs the toolkit globally.
 The Taco Toolkit includes:
     * Taco CLI
-    * WDC boilerplate connector
+    * Web data connector boilerplate connector
-    * WDC 3.0 SDK
+    * Web data connector 3.0 SDK
     * Various utilities for building, packaging, and signing your connectors

 3. Verify the install by typing the following: